mohanadft/grinding-projects/README.md

 # 📊 ccwc - Coding Challenge Word Count

-ccwc is a simple command-line utility inspired by the Unix 'wc' command.
+ccwc is a simple command-line utility inspired by the Unix [`wc`](https://www.geeksforgeeks.org/wc-command-linux-examples/) command.
 It provides word, line, character, and byte count statistics for text files.
 This project is part of a coding challenge series.

 [The Challenge](https://codingchallenges.substack.com/p/coding-challenge-1)